letolabs/letolabs.github.com/_posts/2011-08-22-cashmusic.md

 Each year we see our ["hacker spirit"](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/index.html#catbmain) travel farther into mainstream culture.
-We are seeing our ideals starting to tranform industries that were once just a glimmer in an idealistic hackers eye, such as [electronic medical records](http://openmrs.org) or [disaster relief management software](https://secure.wikimedia.org/wikipedia/en/wiki/Sahana_FOSS_Disaster_Management_System).
+We are seeing our ideals starting to transform industries that were once just a glimmer in an idealistic hackers eye, such as [electronic medical records](http://openmrs.org) or [disaster relief management software](https://secure.wikimedia.org/wikipedia/en/wiki/Sahana_FOSS_Disaster_Management_System).